-Karri is currently the Lead Facilitator for MiC, and brings over 20 years of programme management experience from both emergency and development contexts.
-She has worked extensively on market systems and livelihoods programming, and more recently has begun helping teams apply adaptive management practices to their work.
-She supported SEEP Network with the update of the Minimum Economic Recovery Standards (part of the Sphere Standards), and is keen to see more collaboration between the private sector and the humanitarian community.
-Karri is based in Scotland.
+Karri Byrne brings over 25 years of programme management experience from both emergency and development contexts.
+She has worked extensively on market systems and livelihoods programming, helps teams apply adaptive management practices to their work.
+Karri supported the SEEP Network with the update of the Minimum Economic Recovery Standards and serves as a Facilitator of the MERS Focal Point Program, and she is keen to see more collaboration between the private sector and the humanitarian community.

-Corrie has 6 years of experience in humanitarian food security, cash and markets programming and has been with Oxfam as an FSL roving advisor in their humanitarian team for 2 years.
-She has also worked for other NGOs and since 2012 has managed market based interventions in DR Congo, Mali, Guinea, Iraq, Greece, Niger, South Sudan and now Bangladesh.
-She holds a Masters from the London School of Oriental and African Studies and is currently still roving globally but in the UK when not deployed.
+Corrie has 9 years of experience in humanitarian food security, cash and markets programming and is a Technical Advisor in Catholic Relief Services’ Market Based Response Team.
+She has also worked for other Tearfund and Oxfam managing market-based interventions in DR Congo, Mali, Guinea, Iraq, Greece, Niger, South Sudan and Bangladesh.
+She holds a Masters from the London School of Oriental and African Studies and is based in Oxford, England.

 1621 North Kent Street, Ste 900,